gauravch-code/Fuzzion-by-Gaurav/README.md

 ## **Conclusion**

 Fuzzion is a lightweight DSL for designing and evaluating fuzzy logic gates.
-It supports variable binding, scope management, and basic logic operations.
+It supports variable binding, scope management, assignments, and basic logic operations.
 Though the language has limitations, it offers a foundation for working with fuzzy logic in a simple and intuitive manner.